I have received a blue bike card. What do I do now?

 If you want to keep riding- and we hope you do!- you can renew your pass for $15 or use your ride credits.

 I'm already a rider, but my account or card has stopped working.
 What is wrong?

 There are 2 main reasons a card might not be working:

 - Your account is frozen due to too many infractions.
 ERI accounts automatically freeze at $0 to ensure you will not incur additional charges for riding.

 - Your account is temporarily suspended because we need to speak with you about an infraction on your account.
-The ERI team has suspended your pass temporarily.
 We do this when we need to reach you and have been unsuccessful with your phone or email.

 Where do I pay for the pass?
 How much do I have to pay?

 Our subsidized pass is $15/year (+HST).
-You can use your credit card to sign up for the pass or we can arrange a way to pay in person.
-Go to the ERI Rider page to learn more.
+You can use a credit card or Visa debit card to sign up for the pass.

 I read about ride credits in my ERI Rider Toolkit.
 What are those and how can I earn them?

 To earn a ride credit, return out-of-hub bikes to any Hamilton Bike Share bike hub.